KenKundert/nestedtext/doc/alternatives.rst

    ``python-version`` and ``- 3.6`` have the same indentation, but ``- 3.6`` is
    contained inside ``python-version``).

-One might expect that the format might change a bit but that the underlying information would remain constant.
+One might expect that the format might change a bit while the underlying information remains constant.
 But that is not the case.
 The ambiguities in the format result in both ``on`` and ``3.10`` being changed in value and meaning.

 Now consider the *NestedText* version; it is simpler and not subject to misinterpretation.